michaeljclark/glyb/README.md

 # glyb

-glyb is an experimental graphics API agnostic text layout and rendering library that builds on FreeType and HarfBuzz.
+glyb is an experimental API agnostic text rendering and canvas library building on FreeType and HarfBuzz.

 - simple graphics library agnostic draw lists
 - embedded font matching and text layout engine